learn-co-curriculum/learn-cli-workflow-osx/README.md

 To start working on a lab on Learn, you need get it opened up on your computer.
 There are a couple different ways to do this:

 1. The first, and simplest, is to just click the `Open` button in the toolbar at the top of a lab on Learn—don't try to do this just yet, you'll do this in the next lesson.
 When you click Open, you'll notice a Terminal window briefly pop up, then your text editor will open with the contents of the lab's directory.
 You're now ready to start coding to solve the lab.
-Note: You can use the `Open` button in the Learn OSX app to the same effect.
 2. Alternatively, from a terminal window, you can type the `learn open` command which will open up your current lab

 You'll notice that on Learn, the light labelled "Fork" will turn green after you've opened up a lab.